hnarayanan/homepricer/README.md

 post on [my personal website][personal-website].
-Together, they act as a systematic look at a statistical model called [the Gaussian Process][wiki-gaussian-process], and use it to estimate future property prices in the U.K. The blog covers the underlying theory, and the code in this repository encompasses a web application (in Django) that helps load historical transaction information, visualise it (using D3) and predicts future prices using a Gaussian Process model in TensorFlow.
+Together, they act as a systematic look at a statistical model called [the Gaussian Process][wiki-gaussian-process], and use it to estimate future property prices in the U.K. The blog post covers the underlying theory, and the code in this repository encompasses a (Django) web application that helps load historical transaction information and a Gaussian Process model (in TensorFlow) that predicts future prices.
+The web application uses OpenStreetMap to visualise historical pricing data and future predictions.

 ## Setup

 ### Fetch the source code and install requirements

-- TODO: pip requirements
+- Todo: pip requirements
 - TODO: npm requirements

 ### Fetch initial data from different sources